rapidez/blade-components/README.md

 composer require rapidez/blade-components
 ```

-Make sure these colors are present in your `tailwind.config.js` file:
+Make sure these colors and z-indexes are present in your `tailwind.config.js` file:
 ```js
 colors: {
     colors: {